Tmitchy/Python-Security-Tools/README.md

 ## 🎯 Why This Repository Exists

 Companion repo to my [Python for SOC & Security Automation](../Python-for-SOC-Learning-Path.md) learning path.
-Every script and tool I build gets documented here — the actual problem it solves, how it works, and what went wrong along the way.
+Every script and tool I build gets documented here: the actual problem it solves, how it works, and what went wrong along the way.
 This isn't a portfolio of finished polish; it's a running record of learning Python for real security work, one built project at a time.

 ---